dikiwahyudi11/dikiwahyudi11.github.io/_portfolio/portfolio-06.md

 ### Key Findings
 1. **Best Cox-Proportional Hazard Model**: The best-fitted Cox-Proportional Hazard model for the survival data of breast cancer patients who underwent surgery between 1958 and 1970 at the Billings Hospital, University of Chicago, is represented by the equation:
    $$\hat{h}(t, x_1) = h_0(t)\exp(0.05462 \times x_1)$$
-   where $x_1$ denotes the number of positive axillary nodes detected in breast cancer patients post-surgery.
+   where $$x_1$$ denotes the number of positive axillary nodes detected in breast cancer patients post-surgery.
 From the estimated hazard function, it is evident that having a higher number of axillary nodes indicates an increased risk of death for breast cancer patients.

-2. **Hazard Ratio for Axillary Nodes**: Based on the classification of axillary nodes according to the number detected (< 10 or $\geq 10$) and the year of surgery, the hazard ratio for axillary nodes is calculated as $\exp(1.25775) = 3.51750$.
+2. **Hazard Ratio for Axillary Nodes**: Based on the classification of axillary nodes according to the number detected (< 10 or $$\geq 10$$) and the year of surgery, the hazard ratio for axillary nodes is calculated as $$\exp(1.25775) = 3.51750$$.
 This implies that breast cancer patients with 10 or more positive axillary nodes detected post-surgery are 3.51750 times more likely to experience death within 5 years compared to patients with fewer than 10 positive axillary nodes detected.

 ### Credit to Team Members
 This project was a collaborative effort, and credit goes to the entire team for their contributions to data collection, analysis, and interpretation.